DUNE-DAQ/trigger/python/trigger/tpreplay_application/README.md

 ## OKS Sessions
 Two example replay sessions are available as part of example-configs in `daqsystemtest` repository.
 These are identical in terms of setup, with the only difference being opmon and error reporting.
-- *local-replay-config*: local opmon & reporting
+- *local-tpreplay-config*: local opmon & reporting
-- *ehn1-replay-config*: common cern opmon and reporting
+- *ehn1-tpreplay-config*: common cern opmon and reporting

-- Replay session:
+- TPReplay session:

 ![replay_ses](https://github.com/user-attachments/assets/8456a4bb-8f51-40b3-99dc-e4d8f2654c7d)